lyhoangvinh/Kotlin-MVI-Architecture/README.md

 <br>

 This is a sample app written in Kotlin following clean architecture principles which uses slack app features as an example.
+This MVI base was used as the foundation for AnShin Care (Ông Bà Ơi), a senior health care support app now live on the Google Play Store.
+👉 Check it out on Google Play: [https://play.google.com/store/apps/details?id=com.lyhoangvinh.anshincare.prod&pcampaignid=web_share]